Google “PPC optimization,” and you’ll get a whopping 2,320,000 results. That’s quite a lot of information to go through.

-Consider how much you can afford to spend on advertising per month and split it across campaigns (search, display, retargeting) or across ad networks (Adwords, Facebook Ads, Linkedin, Twitter or others).
+Consider how much you can afford to spend on advertising per month and split it across campaigns (search, display, retargeting) or across ad networks (Adwords, Facebook Ads, Linkedin, Twitter, or others).
 Next, take the ad campaign or ad network budget and divide it by 30,4 (the average number of days in a month).
 And that’s your correct daily budget.

 You should also establish an approximate maximum cost per conversion – how much you can spend to get a new customer.
 This will help you see if you’re breaking even on your campaign.
-If the amount of money you spent to get a new customer is lower than what you make, on average, from that customer, your campaign is running a loss.
+If the amount of money you paid to get a new customer is lower than what you make, on average, from that customer, your campaign is running a loss.

 3. Structure Your Campaigns According to Theme

 Avoid the temptation to create a single PPC advertising campaign that targets a vast audience and promotes everything there is about your business, product, or service.

 The nice thing about PPC is that you control who sees your ad and create different ads according to the theme.
 There’s more than one benefit if you stick to this rule.